What is ransomware protection?

 - Real-time security verdicts on unknown files powered by machine learning and the Zscaler Zero Trust Exchange—the world’s largest security platform built for the cloud

-- Fast, secure file downloads, while any identified as malicious are marked for quarantine
+- Fast, secure file downloads, with any files identified as malicious marked for quarantine

-Essentially, Zscaler Cloud Sandbox prevents ransomware by ensuring that any unrecognized files or malicious files never make it to your network.
+Essentially, Zscaler Cloud Sandbox prevents ransomware attacks by ensuring that unrecognized or malicious files never make it to your network in the first place.

-Up to 90 percent of all internet traffic is now encrypted.
-Attackers have been taking notes and are now leveraging encryption to hide their attacks, including ransomware.
-Therefore, comprehensive ransomware protection must inspect all encrypted traffic to reduce risk.
+Up to 90% of internet traffic is now encrypted.
+Attackers are taking advantage of this to hide their attacks, including ransomware.
+To reduce risk, comprehensive ransomware protection must inspect all encrypted traffic.
 That said, full SSL inspection can be challenging with legacy technologies.
-The process of decrypting, inspecting, and re-encrypting traffic is compute-intensive and most appliances, such as next-generation firewalls, do not have the processing power to handle it without bringing performance to a standstill.
-Moreover, it doesn’t matter if it’s an appliance or VM in the cloud; either type of solution takes a performance hit when inspecting SSL traffic.
+Decryption, inspection, and re-encryption of traffic is compute-intensive, and most appliances (such as next-generation firewalls) lack the processing power to avoid slowing performance to a crawl.
+Moreover, it doesn’t matter if it’s an appliance or VM in the cloud; either takes a performance hit when inspecting SSL traffic.

 So, what can keep up with the demands of top-to-bottom SSL/TLS inspection?

-A cloud-native proxy architecture, like Zscaler's, allows organizations to perform complete SSL inspection at scale without impacting performance and without the need to expand the processing capacity of costly appliances.
+A cloud native proxy architecture like Zscaler's lets organizations perform complete SSL inspection at scale without worrying about impacting performance or expanding the processing power of costly appliances.
 Using a global cloud distributed across more than 150 data centers on six continents, SSL traffic can be thoroughly inspected for hidden ransomware threats with no dips in performance—even if user bandwidth dramatically increases.

 All of this combines to eliminate any security gaps caused by the difficulty of analyzing ransomware hidden in encrypted traffic.

-Always-on security is another challenge organizations struggle with when it comes to ransomware.
+Many organizations struggle with always-on security when it comes to ransomware.
 By today’s standards, always-on security means extending your corporate security policies to keep your network safe even as users drop off VPN, use personal devices, and connect via home or public Wi-Fi networks.
-Enterprises relying on legacy approaches tied to their data centers and regional gateways are unable to have their security policies follow users off-network, allowing attackers to deliver ransomware to those they know are operating outside of your security controls.
+Relying on legacy approaches tied to data centers and regional gateways means security policies cannot follow your users off-network.
+That, in turn, allows attackers to deliver ransomware to those they know are operating outside of your security controls.

-Fortunately, Zscaler can deliver the first two ransomware protection strategies mentioned above (AI-driven sandbox quarantine and complete SSL inspection) to users regardless of their location and the device being used.
-Every connection over any network gets identical protection to uncover and thwart both known and unknown threats, keeping your organization free from patient-zero ransomware infections.
+Zscaler can deliver the first two aforementioned strategies—AI-driven sandbox quarantine and complete SSL inspection—to users regardless of their location or device.
+Every connection over any network gets identical protection to uncover and thwart both known and unknown threats, keeping your organization free from patient zero ransomware infections.

 This approach to preventing ransomware starts with user connections being secured through the Zscaler Zero Trust Exchange.
-Off-net users simply add Zscaler Client Connector, our lightweight endpoint agent, to their laptops or mobile devices to get the same security, policy enforcement, and access controls as if they were in your headquarters.
+Off-net users simply add Zscaler Client Connector, our lightweight endpoint agent, to their laptops or mobile devices (with support for Android, iOS, macOS, and Windows operating systems) to enjoy the protection of the same security tools, policy enforcement, and access controls they would get in your headquarters.

 Strengthen your ransomware protection strategy today

-Here are additional ransomware protection resources for you to consider as part of your overall security strategy:
+Here are some further resources to consider as you refine your overall security strategy: